Vinith11/Vinith11/README.md

 <h1 align="center">Hi 👋, I'm Vinithkumar Alande</h1>

-- 🚀 Passionate about Machine Learning, Artificial Intelligence, and Web Development
+- 🚀 Passionate about Machine Learning, Artificial Intelligence, and Web Development <br>
 - 🌐 🤖 Always exploring the frontiers of AI, from deep learning to natural language processing.
 - 💻 Crafting web experiences with HTML, CSS, and JavaScript.
 Building for both form and function.
 - 📚 Lifelong learner and open-source enthusiast.
 Sharing knowledge and code with the community.